 4) A Basic Bitch Takes More From The Experience Than He/She Gives Back

 “Travelling is when one goes to a different/foreign place to see and experience a different way of living.
 It is more of an attempt to blend in and wanting to leave as an altered and more educated person.
 The primary purpose of traveling is to expose oneself to a new culture, cuisine, ideas, etc.

 While vacation is where one takes a break from their normal activities to experience a change from every day experiences.” –response written by Dhawani Parekh

-I guess this is the ultimate rule.
-There is a difference between travel and vacation.
-A vacation is not going to change your life, travel is.
+I guess this is the ultimate definition.
+While a vacation might not going to change your life, travel will.
 The purpose of traveling is to understand someone else not like you.
 And to also offer them a fresh perspective of who you are (hopefully for the positive), and how it could be quite different than what they originally thought.
 By doing that, our world shrinks and gets smaller, more relatable, and more loveable.
 Making the world more about love, less about hate.

 I once read a quote that said, “The antidote to fear is information.”
 Our world operates off of fear of the unknown.
 So the more you know about someone else, the less you fear the customs, religion, or place they live in, and vice versa.
 It sure would solve a lot of the world’s problems, you know, understanding each other?

-BUT if you’re just there to reinforce what they’ve always thought about your country, you’re basic and should just stay home.
+BUT if you’re just there to reinforce what they’ve always thought about your country and its privilege, you’re basic and should just stay home.